 GAMING DISORDER

 Have you been wondering if you or your child is spending too much time playing video games?
-Losing track of time is easy to do.
 Video games are more sophisticated and designed to keep you playing.
 Today’s games have no endings.
 It’s a perpetual pursuit to obtain a higher level.
-If you think your or your child’s playing time may be affecting other aspects of your life, here’s some information and available resources to consider.

 Like every good thing, moderation is the key to maintaining balance with other aspects of one’s life.
 Gaming disorder becomes a possibility when a player forgoes other parts of their life in exchange for playing for hours on end.